-A knowledgeable attorney can help you to calculate the damages which apply to your unique case.
+A knowledgeable personal injury law firm such as Farris, Riley & Pitt, LLP can help you to calculate the damages which apply to your unique case.
 Evidence from the timeline which you used the earplugs and diagnosis of injuries can help to secure compensation.

 Victims of CAEv2 earplugs may seek compensation for, but are not limited to, the following losses:

 - Pain and Suffering